Berry Rhubarb Fool

 - Process rhubarb mixture in a blender until smooth.
 Transfer to a bowl; refrigerate, covered, until cold.

 - Just before serving, in a small bowl, whip cream until soft peaks form.
-Fold into pureed rhubarb.
-Alternately layer cream mixture and strawberries into six parfait glasses.
-Yield: 6 servings.
+In parfait glasses, alternately layer whipped cream, berries and rhubarb mixture.